BruinBlitz - Chip Kelly Pre-Practice Presser

 Chip Kelly Pre-Practice Presser

-UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the passing of fellow UCLA Bruin, Jim Bonds, the coming Colorado game, and a whole lot more.Kelly: “Befor...
+UCLA head coach Chip Kelly met with the Bruin, and some Colorado beat media via a teleconference to talk about the UCLA depth chart, the upcoming CU game, and more.Do you have any new or unusual tr...

 PREMIUM CONTENT